mkrd/statica/README.md

 - **Type Validation**: Automatically validates types for attributes based on type hints.
 - **Constraint Validation**: Define constraints like minimum/maximum length, value ranges, and more.
+- **Default Field Values**: Set default values for fields that are used when not explicitly provided.
 - **Customizable Error Handling**: Use custom exception classes for type and constraint errors.
 - **Flexible Field Descriptors**: Add constraints, casting, and other behaviors to your fields.
 - **Optional Fields**: Support for optional fields with default values.